 There is nothing more enticing than a bright, airy kitchen.
 Though dark and moody kitchens had their moment, natural light is here to stay.
-In her article “These Are the Kitchen Trends You'll Be Seeing in 2022, According to Designers” for House Beautiful, Mary Elizabeth Andriotis explains.
+In an article for House Beautiful, Mary Elizabeth Andriotis explains.
 Andriotis writes that “‘expansive windows along the counter space or extra-large skylights over the island or stove’” will always be favored by homeowners.

 According to Andriotis, this desire plays into the growing need homeowners have for biophilic interiors.
 Thompson tells Andriotis that "’the idea is to welcome in nature and let sunlight fall across a range of material grains.’”
 Sunlight also makes spaces feel larger and more open – perfect for cramped kitchens.